22 Best Brunch Spots in Philadelphia

 Harper’s Garden

 Harper’s Garden serves New American cuisine with a focus on seasonal ingredients in its lush indoor/outdoor space.
 With its warm lighting and areas full of plants, you hardly feel like you’re in Center City.
-Diners can choose from the patio, the dining room, or the greenhouses—each option brings something special to the experience here.
+Diners can choose from the patio, the dining room, or the greenhouses—each option brings something special to the experience .

 Bar Hygge

-One of our favorite restaurants for brunch in Philadelphia’s Fairmount neighborhood, Bar Hygge serves elevated brewpub favorites in its cozy lounge and dining room.
-Try the pretzel beignets covered in powdered sugar and cinnamon, the hygge home fries topped with bacon and a poached egg, or their lox and bagel board.
+Try the pretzel beignets covered in powdered sugar and cinnamon or their lox and bagel board.
+The hygge home fries topped with bacon and a poached egg are outstanding.
 Bar Hygge has lots of brunch cocktails and zero-proof cocktails to try, or opt for one of the beers brewed in-house.

 Cafe la Maude